 When we use pharyngometry, we place a small device in a patient’s mouth.
-The device emits sound waves, and our computer system uses those sound waves to create a visualization of the patient’s airway.
+The device emits soundwaves, and our computer system uses them to create a visualization of the patient’s airway.
 First, we perform the test while the patient is breathing normally.
 Then, we repeat it while the patient voluntarily restricts their airway.
 Comparing the results of the two tests helps us determine exactly why the individual is suffering from apneas.

 Rhinometry works on the same principle as pharyngometry.
 However, instead of measuring how a patient breathes through their mouth, it maps how they breathe through their nose.
 It can thus reveal issues like a deviated septum or other sources of restricted airflow.

-Pharyngometry and Rhinometry are advanced diagnostic tools that come with some significant benefits.
-The primary advantage is that because they provide insight into why a person is suffering from sleep apnea, they make it possible for Dr. Langston to design a truly customized treatment plan.
-They can determine if an oral appliance would be the best sleep apnea therapy, or if a patient needs other forms of treatment in order to breathe easily throughout the night.
+Pharyngometry and rhinometry are advanced diagnostic tools that come with some significant benefits.
+The primary advantage is that they provide insight into why a person is suffering from sleep apnea, so they make it possible for Dr. Langston to design a truly customized treatment plan.
+He can determine if an oral appliance would be the best sleep apnea therapy, or if a patient needs other forms of treatment to breathe easily throughout the night.

-If an oral appliance is indeed the best treatment, the results from pharyngometry and rhinometry help Dr. Langston to design the appliance.
+If an oral appliance is indeed the best treatment, the results from pharyngometry and rhinometry help Dr. Langston design the appliance.
 Other dentists, who do not use such advanced diagnostic technology, are at a disadvantage.
-They may have to do some educated guesswork as they are designing an oral appliance, which means that the appliance may not be as effective as it should be.
-Pharyngometry and rhinometry help Dr. Langston identify exactly how the device should reposition the jaw in order to allow for truly unrestricted airflow.
+They may have to do some educated guesswork as they are designing an oral appliance, which means that it may not be as effective as it should be.
+Pharyngometry and rhinometry help Dr. Langston identify exactly how the device should reposition the jaw to allow for truly unrestricted airflow.

 Would you like to learn more about the advanced diagnostic tools that lead to improved sleep apnea therapy?
 Contact Long Creek Dental today.